We need nutritious food

 - With damaged packaging

 - Products that fall outside the manufacturers specifications

 We aim to make donating as easy as possible for you.

 FareShare operates a commercial cook-chill facility that was custom built to accept and safely handle large quantities of food.
-We have a fleet of seven refrigerated vehicles that can collect donations at short notice within a time slot that suits you.
+We have a fleet of eight refrigerated vehicles that can collect donations at short notice within a time slot that suits you.

 Food items that are donated in good condition and in good faith for our work are covered by thewhich covers potential legal risks for donors.